inspec/train/docs/plugins.md

 Platform detection is used if you do not specify a platform method for your transport.
 Currently it is only used for OS (Unix, Windows) platforms.
 The detection system will run a series of commands on your target to try and determine what platform it is.
 This information can be found here [OS Specifications](https://github.com/inspec/train/blob/master/lib/train/platforms/detect/specifications/os.rb).

-When using a API or a fixed platform for your transport its suggested you skip the detection process and specify a direct platform.
+When using an API or a fixed platform for your transport it's suggested you skip the detection process and specify a direct platform.
 Here is an example:

 ```Ruby
 def platform